Analog synthesizer panel with colorful patch cables and knobs in a recording studio

 Key Takeaways

-• The Eurorack modular synthesizer market has grown to an estimated $500 million annually, with over 15,000 distinct modules available from hundreds of manufacturers worldwide
+• The Eurorack modular market has grown to an estimated $500 million annually, with over 15,000 distinct modules available from hundreds of manufacturers worldwide

 Table of Contents